brianbancroft/brianbancroft.github.io/_posts/2017-03-05-gdal-tutorial-mapbox.md

 ### A Mapbox Account

-In order to display the data with 3d extrusions like the map authours have above, you're going to need a Mapbox account.
+In order to display the data with 3d extrusions like the map authors have above, you're going to need a Mapbox account.
 [Sign up here](https://www.mapbox.com/studio/signup/)

 ### A Text Editor for HTML Coding